pmarguinaud/fxtran/ARTICLE.md

-# Parsing and refactoring FORTRAN code : when XML meets high performance computing
+# Parsing and refactoring FORTRAN code with XML

 ## Introduction

 FORTRAN (FORmula TRANslation) is a compiled language widely used in scientific computing.
-It has beeen designed in the fifties and underwent substancial evolutions over the last 50 years (1977, 1990, 2003, 2008).
+It has beeen designed in the middle of the twentieth century and underwent substancial evolutions over the last 50 years (1977, 1990, 2003, 2008).

 The specification of FORTRAN is described in the ISO/IEC 1539 document using the Backus-Naur form (BNF) syntax.
 For instance, a FORTRAN program is defined as :